Benchmarking World-Model Learning with Environment-Level Queries: Theoretical Framework and Benchmark

-\item \textbf{Change Detection (CD)}: The agent interacts with a modified version of the base environment in which a rule changes dynamically.
-It must identify the timestep when the change is triggered.
-Agents receive full scores for detecting the change at the correct time; late detection incurs penalties, and selecting a timestep before the change results in a score of zero. \end{itemize}
+\item \textbf{Change Detection (CD)}: The agent interacts with a modified version of the base environment in which one of the rules changes at some point during the test-phase interaction.
+It must identify the earliest timestep at which the rule changes.
+The agent scores 1 for detecting the change at the correct timestep, partial credit for late detection, and 0 for selecting a timestep before the change.

+\item \textbf{Planning}: The agent receives a goal in the form of a target configuration for a subgrid of the environment.
+It interacts with the base environment, in which the \texttt{reset} action is no longer available, and must produce a sequence of actions that drives the subgrid into the target configuration.
+The agent scores 1 for reaching the goal and 0 otherwise. \end{itemize}

 In AutumnBench, we implement Step 1 of the \wmla protocol in \Cref{sec:formal-def} using interface-specific means: interactive tutorials for humans and text descriptions for reasoning models, further described in \Cref{sec:baseline-evaluations-and-analysis}.
-However, the agents does not learn the specific task parameters $\xi$ at this stage, such as which frames are masked, when the change occurs, or what the designated goal states are.
+However, the agents do not learn the specific task parameters $\xi$ at this stage, such as which frames are masked, when the change occurs, or which goal states are designated.

-We detail the formulation of each challenge and environment in \Cref{sec:challenge-formulation}.
+We provide the full formal definitions of each challenge and a complete specification of the environments in \Cref{sec:challenge-formulation}.